Knox students celebrate Flunk Day 2021, a.k.a., The Comeback Flunk, with painting, games, food, and more.

 Be prepared to occasionally pay people who appear in your pictures.
 Don't be offended.

-For more photography dos and don'ts, visit: Urban Adventures: Dos and Don'ts of Photographing Locals (or How Not To Be a Jerk Photographer) and the U.S. State Department's page Picture This: Dos and Don'ts for Photography.
+For more photography dos and don'ts, visit: How to Photograph People When You Travel (Without Being Disrespectful) and the U.S. State Department's page Picture This: Dos and Don'ts for Photography.

 Key resources: Culture Matters: The Peace Corps Cross-Cultural Workbook and Table of Contents.